Understanding Domain Names and Hosting

 HOW THEY WORK TOGETHER

-For a website to be shown to the world, we have to tell the internet where they can find your name.
+For a website’s files to be shown to the world, we have to tell the internet where they can find your domain name.
 An internet address is called an IP Address.
 The IP address consists of several digits.
 Each Website Host location has a different IP Address (makes sense — different hosting company, different locations).
 We use that unique Host IP address to inform the world what it will see when it types in your domain name (which gets programmed with the IP address).

 WHAT IF I LOSE ACCESS TO MY DOMAIN NAME ACCOUNT?